 |

-The share of own revenues in the total revenues of municipalities in the district is the second highest in the country, after that of the capital – 38%, compared to the national average of 29% in 2022.
-The district is also among the leaders in covering municipal expenditures with local revenues, probably due to good tourism and property market development.
-The local authorities’ self-assessment ratings on the development of e-government went up in 2023 and are also among the highest in the country.
-At the same time, however, the self-assessments on their provision of one-stop shop administrative services lag behind the national average.
-The AIP Active transparency rating of the local administration rose slightly in 2023 and remains relatively high at 72.7%, versus the national average of 70.3%.
+The share of own revenues in the total revenues of the municipalities in the district is the third highest in the country, after that of the capital and Sofia district – 35%, compared to the national average of 27% in 2023.
+The district is also among the leaders in covering municipal expenditures with local revenues, probably due to the good tourism and property market development.
+The local authorities’ self-assessments of the development of e-government and the provision of one-stop shop administrative services went up in 2024 and are also among the highest in the country.
+The AIP Active transparency rating of the local administration has decreased but remains higher, albeit by a small margin, than the national average.

 Level of development of local government e-services (2024) |